Adarsh983/DA623_Assign/README.md

+# DA623 Assignment
+Name: Adarsh Mani

+Roll No.: 210103021

+---
-# Meme Understanding with CLIP and BLIP-2
+## Meme Understanding with CLIP and BLIP-2

 This project uses state-of-the-art vision-language models—**CLIP** and **BLIP-2**—to understand memes.
 The goal is to: